tekknolagi/tekknolagi.github.com/_posts/2023-02-1-vscode-vexation.md

 [insiders]: https://code.visualstudio.com/insiders/

+## Surely this is a mistake

+Is it?
+And don't call me Shirley.

 First of all, we acknowledge that VSCode does not claim to be built off of the OSS codebase.
 However, we find it surprising that the official builds: